 Sharing food is my style of catering.
 I try to recreate that same experience when I serve food, so it becomes more than a meal.
 It is an experience.
 Of course the food needs to be good, but an enjoyable meal is about so much more than taste.

 For this wedding I convinced the bride-to-be to let me run with the shared concept of feeding the guests.
-It was so much fun creating a menu, I wanted people to taste a little of everything without being overly full or overwhelmed.
-I wanted a feast for the eyes as well as a contented stomach.
+I wanted people to taste a little of everything without being overly full or overwhelmed.
+I wanted a feast for the eyes as well as a full stomach.
 The wedding was 2 hours away, in Cossack, so apart from all the cooking there was travel to consider.
 The town itself is also only on single phase power, so this was going to be a bit of a challenge for over 80 people.

 I apologise if some of the pictures are a little blurry, cooking this amount of food doesn’t give me time to get the good camera out, but thank God for IPhones!
 We started with appetizers of Arancini, Crostini with Ricotta and Roasted Tomato and huge Antipasti boards laden with salami, cheeses, roasted vegetables, prosciutto with melon, olives and all the beautiful Italian produce I could lay my hands on.
 Served while guests sat around watching the sunset outside and pouring a few glasses of bubbly, it was a perfect start to the night.